Update: The beta test is over, the feature is launched.

 Sometimes, you do want a chart to update as soon as the data updates, for example in an election.
 We now offer a way to do so.
 Even in published charts the data will be kept up to date.
 That means that for every chart view, the data will be downloaded freshly from the original URL.

 This can be a bit tricky, technology-wise.
 To make it easier, we take care of the complicated stuff for you.
 We decided to throw in a free data hosting service.
-Meaning, you just upload the CSV to e.g. your website.
+Meaning, you just upload the CSV to e.g. your website, Github, or even Google Sheets (we explain you how in this Academy article).
 From there we copy it to our own server in certain intervals (every minute on the first day, then every hour the next 29 days), and your Datawrapper chart will pull the data from there:

 If you don’t sweat about all these technical terms (HTTPS, CORS, and high traffic) and want to have full control; or if you need a higher update frequency, we still offer you the complicated way: